Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 **M64282FP sensor (left) and M64283FP sensor (right) mounted on a Game Boy Camera sensor PCB**
 ![](/Pictures%20and%20datasheets/Sensor_comparison.png)

 The Game Boy Camera is compatible with the M64283FP but does not give easy access to the TADD pin.

-The M64282FP is yellowish while the M64283FP is more grayish.
+The M64282FP itself is yellowish while the M64283FP is more grayish.
+I suspect a better light sensivity of the 83FP compared to the 82FP.

 **Image taken without left) and with (right) image enhancement at 50% intensity**
 ![](/Pictures%20and%20datasheets/Image_enhancement.png)